Back to Blog

 If the .45 caliber pistol silencer is an older model, it may not be able to withstand a steady diet of 9mm supersonic rounds.
 In general, .45 ACP is a subsonic round and 9mm is not unless specifically stated on the ammo box.

-CHOOSING THE RIGHT SUPPRESSOR FOR THE CALIBER SIZE
+CHOOSING THE RIGHT SUPPRESSOR FOR THE CALIBER SIze

-• The .30 caliber sized suppressor will work on 5.56 caliber rifles and other cartridges such as 30-30 Winchester or 243 Winchester.
+• The .30 caliber sized suppressor will work on 5.56 caliber rifles and other cartridges.
+This includes .270 Winchester, .30-30 Winchester or .243 Winchester.

-• A modern quality .45 caliber pistol sized suppressor will handle .45 ACP, 9mm, and even subsonic .300 Blackout.
-Some shooters have tried bigger suppressors intended for larger .50 caliber rifles on all their firearms, but as we mentioned earlier they are often a bit unwieldy or too weighty to use on some rifles as well as most pistols.
+• Some shooters have tried bigger suppressors intended for larger .50 caliber rifles on all their firearms.
+As we mentioned earlier, they are often a bit unwieldy or weighty to use on some rifles and most pistols.
+Plus, they don’t suppress the sound of the shot as well with smaller calibers.
+There is just too much open space.

 After a basic battery of rifle caliber and pistol caliber suppressors, a dedicated shooter can and should diversify for better performance, whether it is a rifle caliber suppressor for use in precision rifle shooting competition where weight is a factor or a machine gun collector where a suppressor that can handle the volume of full-auto fire is needed.